JLINGT/getting_and_cleaning_data/CodeBook.md

   * Laying

-## Means and Standard Deviation of Measurements.
+## Means and Standard Deviation of Measurements

 All values are floating point numbers.